 If you have a baby, many of our pools have pool-side cots where they can be safely left.
-For older siblings, they can sit and watch from the side.
+For older siblings, they may be able to sit and watch from the side.
 For both, we do advise that you bring another adult along with you where you can, as (depending on class level) we don't always have a poolside assistant on duty.

 What should I do if my child is ill?
 Will they miss out?

 - If your child has a chest, ear or eye infection they shouldn’t swim until it has completely cleared.

 - Please don’t bring your child to the pool during, or for two weeks after, suffering from diarrhoea.